DannyJaJr/project-1-DannyGame/README.md

 # Bricks Game
-Thie game allows a user to use a paddle by moving left and right to destroy brick from the sky.
+Thie game allows a user to use a paddle by moving left and right to destroy bricks from the sky.
 ![codes. screen](/Screenshot.png)